alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 10,
+  slide_image2
+  filename="slide10.png"
-  :alt => "White text on a green background: “What is the state of trust?”."
+  alt="White text on a green background: “What is the state of trust?”."
 %}

 So what's the state of trust in 2018, a year of only happiness and rainbows?